 Preheat your oven to 350°F (175°C).
 While the oven is preheating, take the rabbit out of the marinade (if marinated) and let it come to room temperature.
 This helps the meat cook more evenly.

-See also How to cook cabbage and bacon
+See also How long to cook whole chicken at 425

 Step 4: Roasting the Rabbit